Rural broadband problem we're not talking about

 Fixed wireless rural broadband

-Vodafone and Spark mainly use 4G mobile technology for their first generation RBI towers.
+Vodafone and Spark mainly use 4G mobile technology for their first-generation RBI towers.
 This is often called RBI1.

-Urban standard, but in the bush
+Urban-grade speeds in the bush

 In effect the urban spectrum delivers much the same fixed wireless broadband performance that customers will get if they live in a city or town.